 Author Tags: Aboriginal Authors, Poetry

-Jordan Abel holds a BA from the University of Alberta and an MFA from the University of British Columbia.
-He is an editor for Poetry is Dead magazine and is a former editor for PRISM international.
-This First Nations writer currently resides in Vancouver.
+Nisga’a writer Jordan Abel holds a BA from the University of Alberta and an MFA from the University of British Columbia.
+He has been an editor for Poetry is Dead magazine and PRISM international.
+While completing his Ph.D at Simon Fraser University, his studies foccussed "digital humanities" and indigenous poetics.

 Jordan Abel received the Dorothy Livesay Poetry Prize in 2014 for The Place of Scraps, in which he revisits and re-examines the role of ethnographer Marius Barbeau.
 According to publicity materials: "The Place of Scraps revolves around Marius Barbeau, an early-twentieth-century ethnographer, who studied many of the First Nations cultures in the Pacific Northwest, including Jordan Abel’s ancestral Nisga’a Nation.
 Barbeau, in keeping with the popular thinking of the time, believed First Nations cultures were about to disappear completely, and that it was up to him to preserve what was left of these dying cultures while he could.
 Unfortunately, his methods of preserving First Nations cultures included purchasing totem poles and potlatch items from struggling communities in order to sell them to museums.
 While Barbeau strove to protect First Nations cultures from vanishing, he ended up playing an active role in dismantling the very same cultures he tried to save."